BSc Hons, MSc, PhD, CSci, CPsychol, AFBPsS

 Professor Paul Ward joined the University of Greenwich in June 2013 as Professor of Psychology and Head of Centre for Sports Science & Human Performance.
 He received his undergraduate degree with first class honors in Sport from the University of Wolverhampton (1998), and his Masters degree with distinction in Sport and Exercise Science and Psychology from Manchester Metropolitan University (1999).
 His PhD, entitled The Development of Perceptual-Cognitive Expertise, was received from Liverpool John Moores University (2002).
 Subsequently, he held two post-doctoral research associate positions funded by the US Department of Defense—the first in Human Factors Psychology at the Institute for Simulation and Training, University of Central Florida, USA, and the second in Applied Cognitive Science at the Learning Systems Institute, Florida State University.
 Prior to taking his current position, he held faculty appointments at Florida State University and Michigan Technological University.
 He now also holds an adjunct position as Professor of Applied Cognitive Science and Human Factors at Michigan Tech.

 Professor Ward is internationally known for his pioneering research on perceptual-cognitive skill in elite sports and other dynamic domains, such as healthcare and law enforcement.
-He has published over 60 referred journal articles, book chapters, and conference proceedings papers, and over 40 additional conference abstracts in the field of Expertise and Expert Performance.
+He has published over 80 peer-reviewed journal articles, book chapters, and proceedings papers, and presented over 80 keynote/invited lectures and conference papers in the field of Expertise and Expert Performance.
 Most recently he has co-authored a book entitled Accelerated expertise: Training for high proficiency in a complex world.
 His research has been featured on Nature Online, NPR talk radio, British Broadcasting Corporation (BBC), and in ESPN magazine.

 - Chartered Psychologist (CPsychol)